M4GNV5/PointerScript/README.md

 ###Standard Library
 PointerScript has no standard-library.
-You can use all C libraries using the built-in ffi ([Import statement](LanguageDoc.md#importstatement)), however there are a couple of useful libraries and bindings (networking, regexp, http, lists, maps etc.) in [this repo](https://github.com/M4GNV5/PtrsStuff)
+You can use all C libraries using the built-in ffi ([Import statement](LanguageDoc.md#importstatement)), however there are a couple of useful libraries and bindings (networking, regexp, http, json, lists, maps etc.) in [this repo](https://github.com/M4GNV5/PtrsStuff)

 ###Performance